desmos-labs/desmos/docs/architecture/adr-009-avoid-accidental-dtag-override.md

 ## Abstract

-We SHOULD edit the behaviour of the current `MsgSaveProfile` making the `DTag` an optional flag in order to prevent users from accidentally overrides their own DTags.
-In this way, users will edit their DTags only when they specify them with the flag.
+We SHOULD edit the behavior of the current `MsgSaveProfile` making the `DTag` an optional flag in order to prevent users from accidentally overriding their own DTags.
+In this way, users will edit their DTag only when they specify them with the flag.

 ## Context

-Currently, the `MsgSaveProfile` CLI command always requires to specify a DTag when using it.
+Currently, the `desmos profile tx save` CLI command always requires to specify a DTag when using it.
 This means that users that do not want to edit their DTag need to specify it anyway.
-This could lead to the situation where a user accidentally make a typo while inserting the DTag triggering its edit.
-If this happens, and the user doesn't notice it immediately, another user can register a profile with his DTag that is now free.
+This could lead to the situation where a user accidentally makes a typo while inserting the DTag triggering its edit.
+If this happens, and the user doesn't notice it immediately, another user can register a profile with the now free DTag, stealing it from the original user.

 ## Decision

-To avoid the situation described above, we need to perform some changes on how the `MsgSaveProfile` handles the DTag.
+To avoid the situation described above, we need to perform some changes on the logic that handles a `MsgSaveProfile`.
-First, we need to make the `dtag` required field an optional flag by editing the command as follows:
+First, we need to edit the `desmos tx profiles save` CLI command so that the now required `dtag` field becomes an optional flag:
 ```go
 func GetCmdSaveProfile() *cobra.Command {
 	cmd := &cobra.Command{